 Because, Animals is taking animals out of the supply chain by eliminating the world’s reliance on the animal agriculture industry as the only way to feed our pets a healthy diet.
 Intensive animal agriculture is the greatest threat our earth has ever faced, being the leading cause of:

 As for pet food specifically, over a quarter of the environmental effects of the animal agriculture industry in terms of deforestation, water, and fossil fuel use are directly attributable to the foods Americans feed their cats and dogs.

-For me, when we talk about Earth Day, we are talking about animals.
+For me, when we talk about the planet and climate change, we are talking about animals.
 The earth is not inanimate.
 It is based on billions of living things—from microorganisms to microalgae to the meerkat—that make up the greater ecosystem.